rskidmore1/whereisitgps/README.md

 A web application for business owners who want to track their vehicles and manage their drivers in real time.

 ### Why build this?
 I know this product really well.
 And I have a experience in the industry.
 I love cars.
 I like software that plays in the real and digital world (as a hobby mostly).
 With solid domain knowledge, I could focus solely on the process of building a full stack application.
 React really came to life.
-Node made bouncing from frontend to backend seamless.
+Node made bouncing from front end to back end seamless.
 It was a really fun project.
-Also I'm not aware of a complete, out of the box fleet manager built with a contemporary stack quite like this, just on github, that isn't intended to be a modular piece of something else.
+Also I'm not aware of a complete, out of the box fleet manager built with a contemporary stack quite like this, just on GitHub, that isn't intended to be a modular piece of something else.
 Over all, I'm very happy with it.

 ### Live Link
 [Heroku](https://whereisitgps.herokuapp.com/?)